 Vanderbilt contracts with Cintas for confidential paper recycling.
 The paper that is placed into the Cintas bins is eventually recycled after the confidential information is destroyed.
 To set up a new account or schedule a service with Cintas, contact John Otis.
-The existing VUMC cardboard recycling program, which has been in operation for more than a decade, resulted in the recycling of 321 tons of cardboard in 2013.

 For more information about SOM recycling, contact School of Medicine Facilities and Operations at 322-6107.